◂ home

 Dashboard — what operators use

-dashboard/ is React 18 + Vite + TanStack Router/Query, mounted by the daemon at /dashboard/*.
-It speaks the same OpenAPI surface the MCP adapter does — types are generated from the daemon's /openapi.json so the dashboard and the adapter cannot drift.
+dashboard/ is React 18 + Vite + TanStack, mounted by the daemon at /dashboard/* and typed from the daemon's /openapi.json — so the dashboard and the adapter cannot drift.
+Operator and agent see the same store, exactly.
+The dashboard section tours it.

 Embedder